mohzameer/thinkloopv1/AUTHENTICATION_INTEGRATION.md

 ### Test 4: Sign Out and Auto Re-Sign-In
 1. Click "Sign Out" in debug panel
-2. Should briefly see "Initializing ThinkPost..."
+2. Should briefly see "Initializing ThinkLoops..."
 3. Automatically signed in anonymously with NEW user ID
 4. New user document and default project created
 5. Badge shows "Anonymous" again